 If you’ve been inspired to visit these Poldark filming locations, why not book one of our fantastic holiday cottages in Cornwall and experience Poldark Country for yourself?
-All the Poldark locations are easy day trips from Trevarno Barn and our cottages at the Bonython Estate situated on the pretty Lizard Peninsula.
-The closest, just a mile from Bonython, is Church Cove, Gunwalloe, next to Dollar Cove.
+All the Poldark locations are easy day trips from Trencreek Farmhouse, Rosemundy Villa and Rosevean House.
+Our cottages on the Bonython Estate, situated on the pretty Lizard Peninsula, are located just a mile from Church Cove, Gunwalloe, next to Dollar Cove.
 Or if you want to visit beautiful Bodmin Moor, why not stay at Looe Island View?

-T’is right, t’is fair, t’is fit, t’is proper to also publish a blog on Poldark locations outside of Cornwall, so watch this space!
+T’is right, t’is fair, t’is fit, t’is proper to also highlight the top Poldark filming spots outside Cornwall, so take a look at this link!